 This helpful marriage book walks you through the top needs men and women have in marriage.
 In a way, it's similar to the love languages book discussed above but lays out different ideas about the top needs for males and females in marriage.
 The author does a wonderful job discussing the importance of meeting your partner's top needs to keep them happy.
 However, some people have criticized the author's views on what the top needs are for men and women because everyone is different.
 Therefore, as you read the book consider his views on needs for men and women as suggestions rather than absolutes and feel free to substitute your top needs instead.

 This isn't usually classified as a marriage book but it should be because it explores female sexuality in depth, including how to understand and enhance it.
 So whether you're looking for books for newlyweds or for couples who have been together for awhile, this is a must read.
 Most sexual problems in marriage center around a lack of education about how sexuality works for both genders.
 This book does an outstanding job unpacking all the underpinnings of female sexuality so couples can move forward in their sexual relationship with increased insight, intentionality, and pleasure.

-So there you have it, the five best marriage books for couples.
+So there you have it, the five best marriage books for couples to read together.
 Remember, to pass a class successfully you have to do the assigned reading.
 View these books as your assigned reading to have a successful relationship.
 Start ordering them today!